DAIKICHI-PSC/Pyinstaller-Front-End/README.md

 Installation2:
 After you placed files in your drive, run PyinstallerFrontEnd.py.
-Set the path of pyinstaller.exe.
+Set the path of pyinstaller.exe(i.e. PYTHON_FOLDER/Scripts/pyinstaller.exe).
 Choose PyinstallerFrontEnd.py.
 Choose icon.ico.
 Check all the checkboxes.